shourygupta28/Articuno-Coding-Intern-Assignment/README.md

   - Use Flask to create routes for creating and querying messages and likes.
   - Use PostgreSQL triggers to automatically update the "likes" count for a message whenever a new like is added or removed.
   - Run the following command to create the tables in the database: db.create_all().
-  - Start the application by running 'flask run' command
+  - Start the application by running 'flask run' command.